A person working as Deputy CFO in Nigeria typically earns around 662,000 NGN. Salaries range from 311,000 NGN (lowest) to 1,050,000 NGN (highest).

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Deputy CFO employees in Nigeria earn 15% more than their female counterparts on average.
+For the people who work as Deputy CFO in Nigeria, the average difference between the salary of male and female employees is 15%.

-Deputy CFO(s) in Nigeria are likely to observe a salary increase of approximately 13% every 20 months.
+Individuals working as Deputy CFO in Nigeria are likely to observe a salary increase of approximately 13% every 20 months.
 The national average annual increment for all professions combined is 8% granted to employees every 19 months.

 Listed above are the average annual increase rates for each industry in Nigeria for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.